 \subsection{Generalization and Memorization}

-Recent studies \citep{yoon2023diffusion, pmlr-v235-zhang24cn} have identified two distinct learning regimes in diffusion models, depending on the size of the training dataset and the model's capacity: (1) Memorization regime, when models with sufficient capacity are trained on limited datasets, they tend to memorize the training data; and (2) Generalization regime, as the number of training samples increases, the model begins to approximate the underlying data distribution and generate novel samples.
-To investigate the transition between these regimes, \citet{wang2024diffusion} show that the number of training samples required for the transition from memorization to generalization scales linearly with the intrinsic dimension of the dataset.
-In addition, the analysis of training and generation accuracies in \citet{wang2024evaluating} provides a potential step toward quantifying generalization. \citet{DBLP:journals/corr/abs-2505-20123} propose a theoretically grounded and computationally efficient metric, Probability Flow Distance (PFD), to measure the generalization ability of diffusion models.
+Recent studies \autocite{yoon2023diffusion, pmlr-v235-zhang24cn} have identified two distinct learning regimes in diffusion models, depending on the size of the training dataset and the model's capacity: (1) Memorization regime, when models with sufficient capacity are trained on limited datasets, they tend to memorize the training data; and (2) Generalization regime, as the number of training samples increases, the model begins to approximate the underlying data distribution and generate novel samples.
+To investigate the transition between these regimes, \autocite{wang2024diffusion} show that the number of training samples required for the transition from memorization to generalization scales linearly with the intrinsic dimension of the dataset.
+In addition, the analysis of training and generation accuracies in \autocite{wang2024evaluating} provides a potential step toward quantifying generalization. \autocite{DBLP:journals/corr/abs-2505-20123} propose a theoretically grounded and computationally efficient metric, Probability Flow Distance (PFD), to measure the generalization ability of diffusion models.
 Specifically, PFD quantifies the distance between distributions by comparing their noise-to-data mappings induced by the probability flow ODE.
 Meanwhile, concurrent work also explores memorization and generalization separately.
-To understand generalization, studies such as \citet{kadkhodaie2023generalization, an2024inductive} attribute the generalization to implicit bias introduced by network architectures.
-Other works study the generalized distribution using Gaussian models \citep{wang2024unreasonable, li2024understanding} and patch-wise optimal score functions \citep{niedoba2024towards, kamb2024analytic}.
-As for memorization, it is investigated in both unconditional and conditional \citep{DBLP:journals/tmlr/GuDPLL025}, as well as the text-to-image diffusion models \citep{Carlini2023Extracting, somepalli2023diffusion}.
-Additionally, methods to mitigate memorization in diffusion models have been proposed in \citet{somepalli2023understanding, wen2024detecting}.
+To understand generalization, studies such as \autocite{kadkhodaie2023generalization, an2024inductive} attribute the generalization to implicit bias introduced by network architectures.
+Other works study the generalized distribution using Gaussian models \autocite{wang2024unreasonable, li2024understanding} and patch-wise optimal score functions \autocite{niedoba2024towards, kamb2024analytic}.
+As for memorization, it is investigated in both unconditional and conditional \autocite{DBLP:journals/tmlr/GuDPLL025}, as well as the text-to-image diffusion models \autocite{Carlini2023Extracting, somepalli2023diffusion}.
+Additionally, methods to mitigate memorization in diffusion models have been proposed in \autocite{somepalli2023understanding, wen2024detecting}.
 Distinct from prior work, our study is the first to establish a connection between model collapse and the transition from generalization to memorization.
 This connection not only offers a novel perspective to understand model collapse but also provides insights to mitigate it by mitigating memorization.